 Side Effects and Risks

-- Mind and body practices are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
-People with health conditions and pregnant women may need to modify or avoid some mind and body practices.
+- Psychological and/or physical approaches are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
+As with any physical activity, practices that involve movement, such as yoga, pose some risk of injury.
+People with health conditions and pregnant women should talk with their health care providers about any complementary health approaches they are considering and may need to modify or avoid some of them.

 - Dietary supplements may have side effects and interact with medications.